 Visit North Hero State Park to learn more.

 Have you visited any of the beautiful Vermont State Parks on Lake Champlain?
 Which ones are your favorites?
+For even more Vermont inspiration, check out our sister site, Vermont Explored!

 Follow us on social media for more Vermont travel ideas!